OWASP/owasp-mastg/tests-beta/android/MASVS-CRYPTO/MASTG-TEST-0205.md

 ## Steps

-1. Run a [static analysis](/MASTG/techniques/android/MASTG-TECH-0014) tool on the app and look for uses of non-random sources.
+1. Run a static analysis (@MASTG-TECH-0014) tool on the app and look for uses of non-random sources.

 ## Observation